A History of the Azores

 who has a crow that writes katakana in the sand.

-Lolita his parrot parrots the crow.
+Lolita his parrot parrots a crow.
 A least bittern,

 without a name, follows him, ornery St. Francis,